-Depreciation and impairment of Non-financial Assets
+Depreciation and impairment of non-financial assets

-Depreciation and impairment of non-financial assets amounted to Skr -45 million, which was in line with previous year.
+Depreciation and impairment of non-financial assets amounted to Skr -40 million, which was a decrease of 11 percent compare to the previous year.
+The impairment related to intangible assets.

-The decrease in depreciation and impairment of non-financial assets was due to a Skr -55 million impairment of intangible assets taken in the previous year.
+Depreciation and impairment of non-financial assets amounted to Skr -45 million, which was in line with the previous year.